JeongjinLee88/Transformed-Linear-Prediction-for-Extremes/README.md

 * Test_NO2_Alx.Rdata: contains a test set with Pareto margins added.
 * AngCPD_NO2_mix_Alx.Rdata: contains saved angles and angular masses by decomposition of a prediction IPM estimated in a train set.
 * recentData.Rdata: contains a NO2 dataset for 2016-2020 when four stations are observed and no observation is taken at Alexandria.
-* NewDat.Rdata: contains a data frame from 'NewData.Rdata' with Pareto margins added.
+* NewDat.Rdata: contains a dataset from 'NewData.Rdata' with Pareto margins added.
-* AngCPD_NO2_mix_comb.Rdata: contains saved angles and angular masses when the whole NewData.Rdata is used for NO2 mixture.
+* AngCPD_NO2_mix_comb.Rdata: contains saved angles and angular masses when the NewData.Rdata is used as a whole.

 ####  Industry portfolios